Wellbrook Beetling Mill

 History

-In 1967 local landowner S.J.
+The advent of synthetic fibres led to a decline, and the mill finally closed in 1961.
+Six years later, local landowner S.J.
 Henderson gifted the property and surrounding land to the National Trust.
-After careful restoration, the mill opened to the public on 19 June 1970, and it remains the only publicly accessible beetling mill in the UK.
+After careful restoration, the mill opened to the public on 19 June 1970 and remains the only publicly accessible beetling mill in the United Kingdom.

 What to See & Do

 • Live beetling demonstrations – Costumed guides operate the original hammer machinery, beating a sheen into linen cloth while the water wheel churns.
-The sound of the beetles – heavy wooden hammers striking the fabric – fills the valley, giving a visceral sense of industrial life.
+The rhythmic pounding of the wooden “beetles” can be heard throughout the glen.

 • Water wheel – The restored 16‑foot wheel is a visual centerpiece; visitors can watch the paddles turn and learn how water power drove the mill’s processes.